cloudmesh-community/book/chapters/class/516/week9-container.md

 Place your solutions in your github hid directory

+## Lab Bookmanager

+Read the section in the Container chapter about book manager.
+Do assignments

+* E.container.bookmanager.1
+* E.container.bookmanager.2

-## Lab Activity Container REST service
+## Optional Lab Activity Container REST service (as part of many projects)

 Develop a simple REST service using OpenAPI.
 Use the "Introspection" principal with the conexion web service.
 Develop a container that runs